Every color on your Mac, a click away.

 Pay once.
 Or never.

-- Recent colors (last 8)
+- Recent colors history (up to 50)

-- Hash prefix, uppercase/lowercase
+- Hash prefix, uppercase/lowercase, decimal precision

 - Nine copy sounds (or silent)